Save for later!

 What I gleaned from her Q and A was to focus on the submission not your life story or chit chat.
 Stay on topic.
 Be interesting.
 Include your hook or unique approach.
-Your job is to market your book.
+Your job is to market your book not yourself.

 A good resource for Query Letters and questions concerning how to write them is the blog Query Shark .

 Do some research on query letters.
 It is a vital part of a submission.